perfsonar/docs/FAQ.rst

 *Q: How can I add custom rules to IPTables?*

-A: The rules added by the perfSONAR toolkit are contained within a special perfSONAR chain of iptables (and ip6tables).
-You may add rules to the other chains, such as the INPUT chain, just as you would any other firewall rule.
-It is NOT recommended you change the perfSONAR chain as any changes you make could be overwritten by a software update.
+A: See :ref:`manage_security-custom`

 *Q: How can I force testing over IPv4 or IPv6 in the mesh configuration?*

 A: There is both a ipv4_only and ipv6_only option you can set in the test parameters of a mesh config.
 Setting them both at the same time gives an error.

-*Q: When trying a clean install with perfSONAR Toolkit version 3.4, the system doesn't recognize any disks/doesn't see my RAID controller.
+*Q: When trying a clean install with perfSONAR Toolkit, the system doesn't recognize any disks/doesn't see my RAID controller.
 Things work with other systems (CentOS 6, Scientific Linux 6).
 What should I do?*

 A: If you have started with a different OS, you can attempt to install the necessary packages manually.
 First, install the EPEL repository.
 You can grab the RPM from http://linux.mirrors.es.net/fedora-epel/6/i386/repoview/epel-release.html.